CoVaRR-NET/duotang/currentsituation.md

 * FE.1 (subvariant of XBB.1.18.1 with S:456L)
 * Multiple XBB.1.5 subvariants including those that have S:F456L
 * XBB.1.16 which has S:T478R (with a particular interest in those with S:F456L)
-* XBB.1.9.1, XBB.1.9.2 (which have non-spike mutations of note, with a particular interest in those with S:Q613H OR with S:F456L plus NS6:Y49H - aka orf6:y49h)
+* XBB.1.9.1, XBB.1.9.2, FL.5 (which have non-spike mutations of note, with a particular interest in those with S:Q613H OR with S:F456L plus NS6:Y49H - aka orf6:y49h)
 * XBB.2.3, XBB.2.3.2, XBB.2.3.3 (has mutation S:P521S, with an interest in those also with mutation 478R)

-…and sublineages with additional combinations of the mutations below.
+…plus any saltation variants and sublineages with additional combinations of the mutations below.